-Previous studies have demonstrated the superior value add of professionally managed defined benefit plans over the alternative of defined contribution plans, while others have shown that retail investors often sell when they should be buying and vice-versa.
-We have attempted to examine
+Previous studies have demonstrated the superior value add of professionally managed defined benefit plans over the alternative of defined contribution plans,17 while others have shown that retail investors often sell when they should be buying and vice-versa.18 We have attempted to examine the question of retail investment behavior in a different way.

-ETF flow data also does include some institutional flows, but we would assert that aggregating flows at a monthly level should strip out much of the noise of fast money inflows and outflows.
+By examining equity mutual fund and exchange-traded fund (ETF) flows, we can gain a sense of when retail investors buy and sell different asset classes and the context in which they make such decisions.
+We acknowledge that mutual fund and ETF flow data also does include some institutional flows, but we would assert that aggregating flows at a monthly level should strip out much of the noise of fast money inflows and outflows.
 For example, we know that institutional asset managers will often use ETFs to gain exposure on a short-term basis to a sector or a theme.
 However, for longer-term investments, these managers typically prefer to select their own securities or develop custom baskets that would not skew this fund flow data.
-As such, we feel confident that the insights derived from examining monthly flows are predominantly reflective of retail activity.\
+As such, we feel confident that the insights derived from examining monthly flows are predominantly reflective of retail activity.19